 Your One-Stop Shop to Become an Indiana Notary

-To become an Indiana notary, you must:
+To become a notary in Indiana, you must:

-Be 18 years of age or older.
+Be 18 years of age or older

 Purchase an eight-year, $25,000 Indiana notary bond

-Complete an online notary application
+Complete a web-based notary application

 Complete a notary educational course and pass an exam

 Indiana notary law requires all notary applicants to take a notary course and pass a notary exam administered by the Indiana Secretary of State.
 The notary course and the exam are part of the application process and will be available to you after completing the notary application.